zrato/influx-examples/doc/influx.md

 ### How to run e2e_test

-Point 1: The test only runs once, if you try to run it a second time with out bringing down the server and then bringing it back up it fails
+**NOTE** The test only runs once, if you try to run it a second time with out bringing down the server and then bringing it back up it fails

 ```
+alias ie2e='influxd --e2e-testing --store=memory'
 influxd --e2e-testing --store=memory
 ```